gustavostuff/ppux/README.md

 The entire UI is rendered to a **640x360** canvas (16:9).
 That base size scales cleanly to common monitors with integer multiples and no fuzzy upscaling (2x = 720p, 3x = 1080p, and so on).
 Use `Ctrl + 1/2/3` to snap the app window to 1x / 2x / 3x, or resize freely.

-Open **Settings > Appearance** for how the workspace fits the OS window (keep aspect, pixel-perfect, or stretch), how scaled pixels are filtered (sharp, soft, or CRT), when window-link lines and edge handles appear, and whether specialized toolbars detach from window headers.
-Those options persist across sessions.

-Built with [LÖVE](https://love2d.org/) 11.5.
-Instead of the stock main loop, PPUX uses a custom `love.run` that can tighten input and frame pacing during interactive strokes (for example while dragging a brush), then fall back to calmer pacing when that mode is off.
+PPUX was built with [LÖVE](https://love2d.org/) 11.5.
+Instead of the stock main loop, PPUX uses a custom `love.run` loop that can tighten input and frame pacing during interactive strokes (for example while dragging a brush), then fall back to calmer pacing when that mode is off.